Particle Swarm Optimization based on Novelty Search: Novelty Search based PSO

 For mathematical representation we mention equation-(2).
 But for our experiment we only need the calculation to check weather any N-dimensional point lies inside, outside or on the boundary of the \textit{Hypersphere}, which is not different from calculating the same, with circle.
 So for simplicity we keep our discussion in the concept of a circle(in two dimensional problem space) as per figure-(2).

 Now,each $P_i$ defines its region based on radius r.
-Each $P_i$ will initiate PSO search based on its \textit{novelty score}. \textit{Novelty score} and all other related terms are discussed in \textit{Novelty of a Search Region} section(section 3.3) .
+Each $P_i$ will initiate PSO search based on its \textit{novelty score}. \textit{Novelty score} and all other related terms are discussed in \textit{Novelty of a Search Region} as discussed in section(section 3.3). .

-Once a Leader particle $P_i$ finds that, its search region is novel in comparison with other $P_j$’s (Where, j$\ne$i and j = 1 to n) search region, that leader $P_i$ will initiate PSO algorithm to find better solution of the given optimization problem.
+Once a Leader particle $P_i$ finds that, its search region is novel in comparison with other $P_j$ \textquotesingle s (here, j$\ne$i and j = 1 to n) search region, that leader $P_i$ will initiate PSO algorithm to find better solution of the given optimization problem.

 What PSO algorithm will be used and how they will perform, will be discussed in section 3.3.4 in detail.